barry-ballantines/ballantines-nautics/nautics-routing-app/README.md

     routing.borders[0].locations[4] = N 41 03 26  W 71 50 07
     routing.borders[0].locations[5] = N 41 19 00  W 71 48 18

-For performance reasons you should keep the amount of borders small.
+For performance reasons you should keep the amount of borders, and the number of locations per border small.

-## Location formats
+## Values and formats

+### Locations, latitudes and longitudes

 Locations like the start and end point of your weather routing are defined in latitudes and longitudes.
 The configuration of the routing app supports a variaty of formats.
 In order to avoid encoding problems it is recommended not to use special characters like ° or ' or ".